pirl-unc/stig/doc/manual.md

 ##### C-Region Definition

 The C-region is composed of a large segment with multiple (3 or 4, in humans) exons.
-Because the C-region starts with the first exon and ends with the last, STIG requires the start and end coordinates of each exon, defined as segments EX1, EX2, EX3, and (sometimes) EX4.
+Because the C-region spans multiple exons, STIG requires the start and end coordinates of each exon, defined as segments EX1, EX2, EX3, and (sometimes) EX4.
 These coordinates are used to splice in exon allele data.

 ###### D and J-Region Definition